 Potential threats to local populations of red-bellied snakes include predation by larger snakes, raccoons and pets, habitat loss and road mortality.
 The red-bellied snake seems able to tolerate some disturbance and alteration to its habitat.
 Although it can be difficult to find, this species may be very common in areas with good habitat.
 Given the lack of any significant overall threat to this species, it is not considered to be in decline.

 Current Status & Protection

-Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Species at Risk in Ontario has assessed the status of the red-bellied snake.
+Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the red-bellied snake.
 The species has no protection under the Ontario Fish and Wildlife Conservation Act.
 The International Union for Conservation of Nature lists the global status of the red-bellied snake as Least Concern.
-The species’ status was confirmed in 2010.
+The species’ status was confirmed in 2007.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 Southern Ontario range (click to enlarge)

 The red-bellied snake occurs throughout central and southern Ontario east of Lake Superior, and also inhabits a small area west of Lake Superior along the U.S. border.
 The North American distribution of this species extends from southeastern Saskatchewan to Nova Scotia and throughout the eastern United States as far south as Texas and Florida.